2020 Leaf Series Pinot Grigio

 Grigio is Italian for ‘grey’, whereas gris means “grey” in French – referring to the lighter colour of the grape’s skin.

 Traditionally Pinot grigio is grown in cooler climates resulting in crisper, more savoury wines.
 Margaret River Pinot grigio tends to ripen quite early resulting in sweeter, more full bodied wine.

-Margaret River had an excellent build up to harvest with dry weather conditions before some wet weather mid January.
+Pemberton had an excellent build up to harvest with dry weather conditions before some wet weather mid January.
 This increased disease pressure however a hot dry period followed allowing optimum picking conditions with high yields.
 White varieties in 2016 have been seen to have great length with crisp acidity.

 A small parcel of Pinot Grigio was machine harvested and transported to the winery in the cool of night to retain freshness of the fruit.

 It was then destemmed and pressed to stainless steel tank for cold settling of solids.